 Vehicle manufacturer recommendations

 Your car’s manufacturer provides specific oil recommendations, typically found in the owner’s manual.
 This includes the preferred viscosity grade and type (synthetic, semi-synthetic, or mineral) based on the engine design and intended usage.
-Most modern engines have now switched to fully synthetic engine oil blends with an aim to have less frequent oil change intervals, aside from improved functioning of the engine.
+Most modern engines have now switched to fully synthetic engine oil blends with the aim of having less frequent oil change intervals, aside from improved engine functioning.

 Driving conditions

 The type of driving you do can impact the type of engine oil that’s best for your car.
 City driving in hot climates with frequent starts and stops generates more heat and stress on the engine components.
-This leads to increased wear thus making synthetic oils with higher thermal stability ideal for such driving conditions.
-For highway usage or driving conditions that demand higher torque and/or performance like off-road driving, oils with high detergents and longer-lasting protection are preferred.
-Older cars that are not run daily or infrequently would be better suited to mineral oils.
+This leads to increased wear, thus making synthetic oils with higher thermal stability ideal for such driving conditions.
+For highway usage or driving conditions that demand higher torque and/or performance, like off-road driving, oils with high detergents and longer-lasting protection are preferred.
+Older cars that do not run daily or infrequently would be better suited to mineral oils.

 Age and mileage of your car